 - Start your search!
 Set aside time for searching online and working on applications.

 - Check with parents and grandparent’s employers.
 Many companies have scholarships specifically for their employee’s dependents.

 - Start asking teachers, counselors, family friend professionals, employers, church leaders and other adults that know you for letters of recommendation.
-(Make sure to use the request form in Mrs. Montes' office) and give the person at least two weeks’ advance notice.
+(Make sure to use the request form under the counseling tab.
+Hard copies are in the counseling office as well) and give the person at least two weeks’ advance notice.

 - Write a solid essay!
 Chances are, you may be able to use the same essay (or a variation of it) for multiple scholarship applications.
-Don’t forget to PROOFREAD and ask someone else too!
+Don’t forget to PROOFREAD!

-“There’s an APP for that!” – Scholly, Scholarships.com, Apply.me are all apps that search for you.
+“There’s an APP for that!” – Scholly Search, Scholarship Owl, Fast Web are some apps that search for you.
 Download, create a profile, answer questions specific to you and the app will search databases to match you with scholarships you can apply for.

 Websites – you can also register & create a profile through websites that will filter a search for you and email you scholarships that you qualify for.
 Here are a few….(keep in mind these are national scholarships, so your competition is United States wide.)